📣 Ametris is Now a Signant Health Company!

 Traditional clinical trial endpoints for Huntington’s Disease (HD) often fail to capture the subtle, real-world manifestations of motor and non-motor symptoms experienced in daily life.
 As the field moves toward earlier interventions—particularly in early-stage HD—there is a critical need for more sensitive, objective, and longitudinal measurement tools.

-In this webinar, Matthew Roche, PhD, from CHDI Foundation will discuss the HD-Integrated Staging System (ISS) and clinical trial landscape in HD.
-Dr. Roche will also present the usability study on HD patient perspectives on DHTs.
-Jamie Adams, MD, from the University of Rochester Medical Center will discuss key concepts of interest that can be captured using DHTs and their potential to transform clinical research in HD.
-She will highlight how passive monitoring of gait, balance, and physical activity can enable a more holistic understanding of disease progression and treatment response.
+In this webinar, Matthew Roche, PhD, from CHDI Foundation discusses the HD-Integrated Staging System (ISS) and clinical trial landscape in HD.
+Dr. Roche also presents the usability study on HD patient perspectives on DHTs.
+Jamie Adams, MD, from the University of Rochester Medical Center discusses key concepts of interest that can be captured using DHTs and their potential to transform clinical research in HD.
+She highlights how passive monitoring of gait, balance, and physical activity can enable a more holistic understanding of disease progression and treatment response.
+Jonas Dorn, PhD provides an industry perspective on deploying DHTs in HD trials.
+He discusses the current challenges with clinician-reported outcomes, how to interpret high-frequency wearable data and the strategies to consider effective deployment of DHTs in clinical trials for ensuring adherence and high-quality data.

-The session will be moderated by Rakesh Pilkar, PhD, from Ametris, who will also summarize key takeaways from the recent HD pre-conference workshop at ADDS 2026 and provide an overview of ongoing efforts to generate evidence supporting digital movement measures in HD.
+The session is moderated by Rakesh Pilkar, PhD, from Ametris, who also summarizes key takeaways from the recent HD pre-conference workshop at ADDS 2026 and provide an overview of ongoing efforts to generate evidence supporting digital movement measures in HD.

 Key Learning Objectives: